R-DHAP is used to treat non-Hodgkin lymphoma.

 If you get any of these symptoms after you get home, contact the doctor or nurse straight away on the number they gave you.

-Your blood pressure may fall when having rituximab.
+Your blood pressure may fall when you are having rituximab.
 If you usually take medicine to lower your blood pressure, your doctor may ask you not to take it for 12 hours before having rituximab.
 Sometimes, rituximab can make your blood pressure go up.
 Your nurse will check your blood pressure regularly.

 During the infusion, some people have mild pain in the parts of the body where they have cancer.
 Painkillers can be given to help with this.